meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

 # Calculator Project - Y1 Summer

-> Before we start, navigate to the Repl.it assignment associated with this lab in the Teams tab!
+> Before we start, navigate to Repl.it and `+ Create Repl` with the title `Calculator Project - Your Name`